Appointed by HM Government, January 2012 and assumed chairmanship of the fund: November 2016.

-Catherine Cripps was appointed as a director and trustee by HM government in November 2017.
+Catherine Cripps was appointed as a director and trustee by HM Government in November 2017.
 She has had a long career in financial services, qualifying as a Chartered Accountant (ICAEW) in 1989.

 Catherine was an Investment Director at GAM from 2006 to 2011 where she was Head of Research for the Multi-Manager team and head of the Segregated Accounts business.
 Prior to GAM, Catherine was CEO of a multi-strategy fund of hedge fund manager, Aida Capital Limited, which she joined shortly after its inception in 2001.
-Previously, she held various positions in equity derivatives trading, risk management and product control at different investment banks, including Credit Suisse and Bankers Trust.
+Previously, she has held various positions in equity derivatives trading, risk management and product control at different investment banks, including Credit Suisse and Bankers Trust.
 Between 1995 and 1998 Catherine was based in Asia, both Hong Kong and Singapore.

 Dr Peter Neumann, MIMMM, CEng

-Peter Neumann was appointed as a Director / Trustee of the NLF by on 1 December 2014, having been nominated by EDF Energy.
+Peter Neumann was appointed as a Director / Trustee of the NLF on 1 December 2014, having been nominated by EDF Energy.

-Peter had 40 years experience in the nuclear power generation business in the UK, and held a range of senior positions in British Energy / EDF (Nuclear Generation) and its predecessors before retiring in 2008.
+Peter had 40 years' experience in the nuclear power generation business in the UK, and held a range of senior positions in British Energy / EDF (Nuclear Generation) and its predecessors before retiring in 2008.
 Amongst these senior positions was Deputy Head of Engineering and Head of Design Authority.
 Peter played a leading role in providing solutions to the biggest technical and nuclear safety challenges faced by the UK’s fleet of Advanced Gas Cooled Reactors during his period in the industry, in many cases leading teams to provide these solutions.